Gabriella439/nixos-in-production/manuscript/WebServer.md

 - *updating the state version when they upgrade Nixpkgs*

-  This will cause the machine to never be migrated because Nixpkgs will conclude that the machine was never deployed to an older version.
+  This will cause the machine to never be migrated because Nixpkgs will think that the machine was never deployed to an older version.

 - *specifying a uniform state version across a fleet of NixOS machines*